xmpp-iot/xmpp-iot.github.io/_posts/tutorials/2015-01-29-python-philiphshue.md

 {% endhighlight %}

-## start the server device
+## start the Hue Api client

 The script will try to connect to the local HUE gateway.
 If it cannot get access the script will ask you to push the connect button.
 If It is able to connect it will log on to the gateway.
+It uses the central Philips Hue service to find the IP adress for the gateway

 - Each lamp is known as "individual" so you start one script for each lamp.
 - If you don't provide an individual you will adress the whole group